NAME

 that have previously been added to the repository,

-then fetching and merging the current branch and the git-annex
+then fetching and merging the current branch and the git-annex branch

 from the remote repositories, and finally pushing the changes back to